-Kent County ASA is committed to the safety and welfare of all their athletes and, as an association affiliated to Swim England, has adopted and abides by Swim England’s Safeguarding Policy and Procedures Wavepower 2020-23.
+Kent County ASA is committed to the safety and welfare of all their athletes and young helpers and, as an association affiliated to Swim England, has adopted and abides by Swim England’s Safeguarding Policy and Procedures Wavepower 2020-23.

 If at any time you would like further guidance or support, there are a variety of sources:

 Wavepower is intended for anyone involved in these activities and offers practical guidance and information on mandatory requirements and best practice.
 What must be noted is that the responsibility to safeguard children does not belong to any one person.
 Instead it belongs to everyone who plays a part in delivering our sporting activities, recognising when issues might need escalating to the Swim England Safeguarding Team or the statutory services.
 If you would like further local advice you can contact the Kent Safeguarding Children Multi Agency Partnership.